RamenDR/ramen/docs/devel-quick-start.md

 ## Undeploying the ramen operator

-If you want to clean up your environment, you can uncofigure *Ramen* and undeploy it.
+If you want to clean up your environment, you can unconfigure *Ramen* and undeploy it.

 ```